Ex-situ Captive

 Enrichment Programme

-- Terrestrial foraging from a scatter feed
+Terrestrial foraging through scatter feeding

-- Social (i.e. grooming opportunities)
+Social enrichment (e.g. grooming opportunities)

-- Cognitive stimulation in the form of manipulative feeding cages.
+Cognitive stimulation using manipulative feeding devices

-Below are some of our enrichment activities:
+Below are some examples of our enrichment activities:

 Seed filled coconuts